ezylang/EvalEx/docs/references/functions.md

 ## FACT

-The FACT function calculates the factorial of a base value.
+The FACT function calculates the factorial of a base value, that is, the product of all positive integers from 1 up to that number.

 ### Syntax